-There is a correlation between the cultural dimensions as described by Hofstede and the leadership and communication behavior of an individual.
+There is a correlation between the cultural dimensions, as described by Hofstede, and the leadership and communication behavior of an individual.
 However, Canadians are generally a tolerant society.

 There are four leadership styles based on authority – Delegating, Supporting, Coaching, and Directing.
-Supporting as a leadership style is the most common amongst those interviewed.
+Supporting as a leadership style is the most common among those interviewed.
 Construction professionals prefer collaboration while leading by example.

 Toronto – A Multicultural City

 Having said that, project teams need inclusive leadership to be effective.
 Leaders need to be good listeners, patient, understanding, genuine, and people-oriented.
-Anything on the contrary will just be a recipe for disaster.
+Anything, on the contrary, will just be a recipe for disaster.

 The Super Team